MatthewS23/javaSyntax/README.md

 ```

-Static or Public:

-The meaning of Encapsulation, is to make sure that "sensitive" data is hidden from users.
-To achieve this, you must:

-    declare class variables/attributes as private

-    provide public get and set methods to access and update the value of a private variable

-You learned from the previous chapter that private variables can only be accessed within the same class (an outside class has no access to it).
-However, it is possible to access them if we provide public get and set methods.
+Static VS Instance Methods Java:

+STATIC: A Static Method Belongs to a class rather than an instance of a class.
+The method is accessible to every instance of a class, but methods defined in an instance are only able to be accessed by that member of a class.

+INSTANCE: Methods that require an object of its class to be created before calling it is called as  Instance methods.
+To invoke a instance method, we have to create an Object of the class in within which it defined